ChingCdesu/EmojiMaker/README.md

 Usage(On Windows Platform)

-0) Change the output path (on 133 line in source file)
+0) Change the output path (on 133 line in source file) and the input path (on 88 line)
 1) Open Command in the dictionary where the *.exe file exists
 2) Input "*.exe (Character Name) (PicID) (Words)"
 3) Find the output picture(Always be .png format)